Examples of K-unstable Fano manifolds: Blow-ups of projective space along complementary linear subspaces

 \subsection{Kähler-Einstein criterion}

 Since $X$ is a toroidal horospherical manifold, the combinatorial criterion ruling the existence of Kähler-Einstein metrics on $X$ was originally proved by Podesta and Spiro \cite{PS10}.
 It was reproved on several occasions by the author, in \cite{DelKSSV} and \cite{DelHoro}.
 The criterion states that $X$ is Kähler-Einstein if and only if the barycenter of the moment polytope associated to the anticanonical divisor with respect to the Duistermaat-Heckman polynomial $P_{DH}$ coincides with the opposite of the sum of positive roots of the parabolic subgroup $P$.
-In formulas: \begin{thm}[\cite{PS10}] The manifold $\Bl_{\bbP^{p-1},\bbP^{q-1}}\bbP^{n-1}$ is Kähler-Einstein if and only if
+In formulas: \begin{prop}[application of Theorem~B and Proposition~4.7 in \cite{PS10}] The manifold $\Bl_{\bbP^{p-1},\bbP^{q-1}}\bbP^{n-1}$ is Kähler-Einstein if and only if